How to Care for Your Child’s Croupy Cough

 “It usually starts off as mild cold symptoms.
 Then children will develop a hoarse voice similar to laryngitis,” says pediatrician Kimberly Giuliano, MD.

 In the more serious cases of croup, children can develop a harsh, raspy, vibrating wheeze when they inhale, which is called stridor.

-They also may have a signature seal-like bark that is very high-pitched and can be scary for the parent as well as the child.
+They might also have a signature seal-like bark that is very high-pitched and can be scary for the parent as well as the child.

-“The average cough with a cold is either very dry and throaty or sometimes it is a deeper cough that sounds wet and mucus-like – we’re all very familiar with those sounds,” Dr. Giuliano says.
-“The cough that comes with croup is very different from any other cough parents have heard.”
+“The average cough with a cold is either very dry and throaty, or sometimes, it’s a deeper cough that sounds wet and mucus-like,” says Dr. Giuliano.
+“The cough that comes with croup is very different from any other cough parents have heard before.”

 If your child has wheezing, labored breathing or stridor, an abnormal, high-pitched, musical breathing sound, Dr. Giuliano recommends trying a couple of things at home.

 Take your child into the bathroom, shut the door and turn the shower on high using hot water to get the room nice and steamy.

 “Breathing in moist air can help a child who is having breathing difficulties,” Dr. Giuliano says.